rayna-v/Day-Planner/README.md

 # 05 Third-Party APIs: Work Day Scheduler

+## Motivation
+This task allowed me to become much more comfortable with jQuery, JavaScript, and local storage.
+I wanted to approach this task with clear goals in mind that would allow me to focus on functionality and work to have purposeful and concise code.

-## Your Task
+## The Task

-Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+I was tasked with creating a simple calendar application that allows users to save events in a day planner for each hour of the day.
+I was given HTML and CSS starter code to modify and update dynamically through the power of jQuery.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+I was also introduced to the [Moment.js](https://momentjs.com/) library to have the current date displayed at the top of the page and the time to color-code the planner according to past, present, and future time blocks.

 ## User Story

+I was given the following 'User Story':
 ```
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner